NEW COURSE due to 2026 SNOW CONDITIONS – updated 4/15

 To view the PPP Run Course on Strava, click HERE.
 If you’d like to see how it compares to the shortened course for 12 & Under racers, click HERE.

-PADDLE LEG – Sponsored by Tumalo Creek Kayak and Canoe
+Sponsored by Tumalo Creek Kayak & Canoe

 Paddlers will launch from the downstream side of the beach at Riverbend Park and travel downstream for about .5 miles.
 We ask that paddlers do their best to stay to the left of the buoys for the entire course to ensure they do not impede other racers.
 However, ALL RACERS MUST take the turn-around buoy, which is just beyond the flag bridge in the Old Mill District, in a clock-wise direction.
 After racers turn, they will paddle upstream for about 1 mile, doing their best to stay to the left of the buoys, as they return.
 The finish and take-out for the Paddle leg is located on the opposite side of the river at Farewell Bend beach.